Using the Data API for Aurora Serverless v1 - Amazon Aurora

 Check the following potential causes for this issue:

-• The Data API isn't enabled for the Aurora Serverless v1 DB cluster.
-To use the Data API with an Aurora Serverless v1 DB cluster, the Data API must be enabled for the DB cluster.
-For information about enabling the Data API, see Enabling the Data API.
+• Data API isn't enabled for the Aurora DB cluster.
+To use Data API with an Aurora DB cluster, Data API must be enabled for the DB cluster.
+For information about enabling Data API, see Enabling RDS Data API.

-• The DB cluster was renamed after the Data API was enabled for it.
-In that case, turn off the Data API for that cluster and then enable it again.
+• The DB cluster was renamed after Data API was enabled for it.
+In that case, turn off Data API for that cluster and then enable it again.

 • The ARN you specified doesn't precisely match the ARN of the cluster.
 Check that the ARN returned from another source or constructed by program logic matches the ARN of the cluster exactly.
 For example, make sure that the ARN you use has the correct letter case for all alphabetic characters.